insolar/insolar/docs/source/connect-or-setup.rst

    .. code-block:: bash

-      scripts/insolard/launchnet.sh -g
+      scripts/insolard/launchnet.sh -b

-   The launcher generates genesis data, starts the nodes and a pulse watcher, and logs events to ``.artifacts/launchnet/logs``.
+   The launcher generates bootstrap data, starts the nodes and a pulse watcher, and logs events to ``.artifacts/launchnet/logs``.

 When the pulse watcher says ``INSOLAR STATE: READY``, the network is up and has achieved consensus.
 You can start running test scripts and `benchmarks <https://github.com/insolar/insolar/blob/master/cmd/benchmark/README.md>`_.